RubikX/CourseDiggerScraper/README.md

 # CourseDiggerScraper
-This script scrapes Coursediggers.com and exports a text file containingg the course name, median grade and fail percentage of each SFU course.
+This script scrapes Coursediggers.com and exports a text file containing the course name, median grade and fail percentage of each SFU course.